idaholab/moose/modules/subchannel/doc/content/getting_started/using_SubChannel.md

-# Using MOOSE-SubChannel
+# Using SubChannel

 ## Running an Input File and Viewing Results

 !style halign=left
-After MOOSE-SubChannel is installed and tested, you should now be able to run input files using the `subchannel-opt` executable located at `~/projects/subchannel`.
+After SubChannel is installed and tested, you should now be able to run input files using the `subchannel-opt` executable located at `~/projects/subchannel`.
 Input files demonstrating the capabilities of SubChannel can be found in `~/projects/subchannel/examples`.
 Any input file (say, one called `example_input.i`) can be run with the following